 Prep 1: The Datasets

 The Ancestry Composition algorithm calculates your ancestry by comparing your genome to the genomes of people whose ancestries we already know.
 To make this work, we need a lot of reference data!
-Our reference datasets include genotypes from 11,091 people who were carefully chosen to reflect populations that existed before transcontinental travel and migration were common (at least 500 years ago).
+Our reference datasets include genotypes from 14,437 people who were chosen to reflect populations that existed before transcontinental travel and migration were common (at least 500 years ago).
+However, because different parts of the world have their own unique demographic histories, some Ancestry Composition results may reflect ancestry from a much broader time window than the past 500 years.

 Customers comprise the lion's share of the reference datasets used by Ancestry Composition.
 When a 23andMe research participant tells us that they have four grandparents all born in the same country — and the country isn't a colonial nation like the US, Canada, or Australia — that person becomes a candidate for inclusion in the reference data.
 We filter out all but one of any set of closely related people, since including closely related relatives can distort the results.
 And we remove outliers, people whose genetic ancestry doesn't seem to match up with their survey answers.
 To ensure a representative dataset, we filter aggressively — nearly ten percent of reference dataset candidates don't make the cut.